Eclipse91/Automated-Email-Reports/README.md

 - Python 3.x
 - Libraries: `smtplib`, `email`, `os`, `schedule`

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Notes

-- Make sure to set up the correct server configurations based on the email domain in the `config.ini` file.

-Feel free to customize the script and configurations according to your specific use case.
+Feel free to contribute or report issues!
+This README provides a clearer structure, concise information, and instructions for setting up and running the Automated-Email-Reports.
+Adjust the content as needed for your project.